“An ancient faith for a modern world.”

 Worship With Us This Sunday

 The primary activity in our life together can be seen in our worship together on Sunday mornings.
 We have two liturgies on Sunday mornings.
-The early Mass (8.30 am) is often called “low Mass” because it’s a simpler ritual that is said not sung and doesn’t include choir, chanting, or incense.
-This liturgy includes congregational hymns, a sermon, and lasts about 45 minutes.
+The early Mass (8.00 am) is often called “low Mass” because it’s a simpler ritual that is said not sung and doesn’t include choir, chanting, or incense.
+This liturgy is held in the chapel and has about 15 people in attendance.
 It follows the “Rite I” liturgy from the Book of Common Prayer, which is the older form of our liturgy that uses traditional (Elizabethan) language and is most like earlier liturgies around the Anglican Communion.
-The 8.30 Mass is popular with families with younger children because it immediately precedes Sunday school.

 Fellowship follows each Mass on Sundays and is a great way to get to know other members of the parish, speak with one of our parish priests, and experience the “radical hospitality” that lies at our core.